-Clubs in the Premier League or Championship, or any who have been in the top two tiers for more than three seasons since 1994/95, must have an all-seated stadium.
+Clubs in the Premier League or Championship, or any who have been in the top two tiers for more than three seasons since 1994/95, must have an all-seated stadium, unless they have a licence to operate licensed standing areas.
 This is a condition of the SGSA licence.

 Despite the licence condition and the efforts of clubs, we know many fans still choose to stand.
 Standing in areas which are meant for sitting has a number of safety risks, including injury and crowd management and care issues.

-The All Seater Policy – SGSA Enforcement Approach gives clarity and transparency to our role in enforcing the licence conditions.
+The All Seater Policy – SGSA Enforcement Approach for 23-24 (PDF) gives clarity and transparency to our role in enforcing the licence conditions.
 It sets out the reasonable steps clubs can take to reduce the safety risks associated with persistent standing.

 The guidance outlines:

 - Requirements of clubs to meet the licence conditions.

 - Initial steps and further actions we expect clubs to put in place to address persistent standing.

 - Ways clubs can minimise the safety risks for fans who still choose to stand in seated areas, despite the efforts of clubs.

 Download the document

 SGSA Inspectors work closely with clubs around ways to reduce safety risks.
 This guidance brings together that advice into one document to help clarity, consistency and understanding.